 A good Spanish instructor will always ask if you have any questions Source: Pixabay Credit: Geralt

-When you want to get better acquainted with the Spanish language, you can try one of a few things: take a trip to Spain, take private lessons (with a Superprof teacher!) or learn Spanish online.
+When you want to get better acquainted with the Spanish language, you can try one of a few things: take a trip to Spain, take private Spanish lessons online with a Superprof teacher or learn Spanish online with the wealth of apps and websites.

 There are plenty of sites to do grammar drills and exercises online.
 Among them is the site of the University of Austin in Texas.
 The site includes a colossal database of grammar, vocabulary, exercises, videos and podcasts to deepen your knowledge according to your level (beginner, intermediate, advanced, superior).